 - Alcohol can cause serious issues for your cat, including vomiting, tremors, coma, and even death.
 Take your cat to the vet immediately if you think she's ingested even trace amounts of alcohol.

 - Raw meat—while not actually toxic—can actually give cats food poisoning much like humans, from both e.coli and salmonella.
 Always discuss raw diets with your veterinarian before feeding them to your cat.

 - Raw eggs can also harbor dangerous bacteria, so while cooked eggs can be okay in small portions, uncooked eggs can give cats salmonella similar to humans.

 - Milk is a surprising food to avoid for many cat owners, but it's not because of the toxins.
 In fact, Paulsen points out, some cats are lactose intolerant.
 "We all think of the little picture of the farm wife putting the little bowl of milk out on the farm step...but it's something [cats] don't necessarily tolerate as well as we think they do."

 What to Do if You Suspect Your Cat has been Poisoned

 If you suspect your cat's been poisoned, Paulsen says to get him to the vet right away.
 If you know exactly what he ingested and it's not life-threatening, it's possible your vet might be able to walk you through a cat poisoning treatment at home, such as how to induce vomiting.

-You can also call the ASPCA poison control hotline at 888/426-4435, Paulsen advises.
-And while there is a nominal fee for advice, the experts on the line will be able to give helpful instructions on what to do for your cat.
-The 24/7 hotline is used by pet owners and veterinarians alike, because their experts can explain the toxicity levels of various substances and help devise the best course of action.
+You can also call the ASPCA poison control hotline at 888-426-4435 or the Pet Poison Helpline at 855-764-7661.
+While both charge a nominal fee for advice, the experts on the line will be able to give helpful instructions on what to do for your cat.
+These 24/7 services are used by pet owners and veterinarians alike because their experts can explain the toxicity levels of various substances and help devise the best course of action.